University of California, Irvine: Washington Center

+38°54′23.4″N 77°2′14″W).
+The center serves as the headquarters of the University of California Office of Federal Governmental Relations and supports UC students interning in the District of Columbia.
+UC Washington Center is currently led by UC Merced sociology professor, Tanya Golash-Boza.

 Governance

 Like other University of California campuses, UC Irvine operates under a system of shared governance, or a partnership between the Chancellor and his administration and the faculty through the Academic Senate.
 The Chancellor is the chief campus officer and has authority over the campus budget.
 The Academic Senate has authority to determine the conditions for admission and supervise courses and curricula.
 The Chancellor is nominated by and is responsible to the Regents of the University of California and the UC President.
-UCI's Chancellors are listed below: